sofie-rk/algorithms_and_data_structures/binary_search_trees/README.md

     ii) Get the middle element of the right half, and make it the right child of the root created in step 1.

 ![sorted_to_BST](images_binary_search_tree/sorted_array_to_BST.jpg)

+## BST from preorder traversal

+Given a preorder traversal of a binary search tree, construct the BST.

+The first node will be the root node.

+Idea: set a range {min, max} for every node.
+Initially, the range is {INT_MIN, INT_MAx}.

+Construction of the left subtree: set the range as {INT_MIN, root->data}.
+If a value is in this range, it belongs to the left subtree.

+Construction of right subtree: set the range as {root->data, INT_MAX}.
+If a value is in this range, it belongs to the right subtree.